-After successful completion of the Dissertation Pairing Tool, the candidate will be enrolled in the first three hours of COMS 987 in his or her chair's section.
-Although COMS 987 is not a typical course, as the primary objective is to fully develop and defend the dissertation proposal, there are weekly progress quizzes, monthly Discussion Board updates, and manuscript submissions.
-COMS 987 is an A term course (full semester) and candidates must enroll continuously.
+After successfully completing the Dissertation Pairing Tool, the candidate will be enrolled in the first five hours of COMS 987 in his or her chair's section.
+Although COMS 987 is not a typical course, the primary objective is to develop and defend the dissertation proposal.
+There are weekly tasks to help the candidate progress through the course, and weekly progress reports and manuscript submissions are required.
+COMS 987 is an A-term course (full semester), and candidates must enroll continuously.

-Upon enrollment in COMS 987, the candidate immediately begins working with his or her committee to develop a solid dissertation proposal.
+Upon completion of the qualifying assessment examination in COMS 987, the candidate begins working with his or her committee to develop a solid dissertation proposal.
 The proposal needs to consist, at a minimum, of the following: Title Page, Abstract, Table of Contents, Chapter One: Introduction, Chapter Two: Literature Review, Chapter Three: Methods, References, and Appendices with instruments, participant letters, and Institutional Review Board (IRB) applications.
-The proposal is approximately 50-70 pages in length, with a minimum length of 30 pages for the literature review (Chapter Two).
-Although the proposal is normally lengthened as it is transformed into the first three chapters of the full dissertation, it may not change drastically once it is completed and approved as part of COMS 987.
-A change in topic and/or design may warrant the need for a candidate to complete additional coursework or retake courses at the discretion of the Online Chair.
+The proposal is approximately 50-70 pages in length, with a minimum of 30 pages for the literature review (Chapter Two).
+Although the proposal is usually lengthened as it is transformed into the first three chapters of the complete dissertation, it may or may not change once it is completed and approved as part of COMS 987.
+Candidates should not change their topic once it has been approved for research work in COMS 987.
+A change in topic or research design could slow the dissertation completion process or in extreme cases, may warrant the need for a candidate to complete additional coursework or retake courses.